tremho/odp-documentation/guide_book/src/how/ec/battery/9-service_prep.md

 ```
 What we've done here is:

-- Imported what we need from the ODP repositories for both the SmartBattery definition from `embedded-batteries` and the battery service components from `embedded-services` crates as as our own local MockBattery definition.
+- Imported what we need from the ODP repositories for both the SmartBattery definition from `embedded-batteries_async` and the battery service components from `embedded-services` crates as as our own local MockBattery definition.

 - Defined and implemented our MockBatteryDevice
 - implemented a run loop for our MockBatteryDevice